jontek2/A-better-print_start-macro/README.md

 ![](/images/image1.png)

-This will send info about your print temp, bed temp, filament and chamber temp to klipper for each print.
+This will send data about your print temp, bed temp, filament and chamber temp to klipper for each print.

-## Required change in the macro
+## :warning: Required change in the macro :warning:

 The macro below needs to know the the name of your nevermore, exhaust fan and chamber thermistor.
 I've made it easy for you so you only need to update it in one place.

-Look for the following in the print_start macro below:
+Look for the following in the macro below:

 ```
 #  This part you will need to update according to what you've defined your printers fans and thermistor as